Viscosity Solutions to Second Order Path-Dependent Hamilton-Jacobi-Bellman Equations and Applications: Introduction

 \section{Introduction}

 The notion of viscosity solutions for Hamilton-Jacobi-Bellman (HJB) equations, first introduced in 1983 by Crandall and Lions \cite{cra1}, has become an indispensable tool in optimal control theory and numerous subjects related to it.
 We refer to the survey paper of Crandall, Ishii and Lions \cite{cran2} and the monographs of Fleming and Soner \cite{fle1} and Yong and Zhou \cite{yong} for a detailed account for the theory of viscosity solutions.
-For viscosity solutions in infinite dimensional Hilbert spaces, we refer to Gozzi, Rouy and \'{S}wi\c{e}ch \cite{gozz3}, Lions \cite{lio1, lio2, lio3}, \'{S}wi\c{e}ch \cite{swi} and Fabbri, Gozzi and \'{S}wi\c{e}ch \cite{fab1}.
+For viscosity solutions in infinite dimensional Hilbert spaces, we refer to Fabbri, Gozzi and \'{S}wi\c{e}ch \cite{fab1}, Gozzi, Rouy and \'{S}wi\c{e}ch \cite{gozz3}, Lions \cite{lio1, lio2, lio3} and \'{S}wi\c{e}ch \cite{swi}.

-Dupire in his work \cite{dupire1} introduced horizontal and vertical derivatives in the path space and provided a functional It\^o formula (see Cont and Fourni\'e \cite{cotn0, cotn1} for a more general and systematic research).
+Dupire in his work \cite{dupire1} introduced horizontal and vertical derivatives for functionals defined in the space of c\`adl\`ag paths and provided a functional It\^o formula (see Cont and Fourni\'e \cite{cotn0, cotn1} for a more general and systematic research).
 Soon after, Dupire's functional It\^o formula was applied to second order path-dependent HJB (PHJB) equations.
 Peng \cite{peng2.5} made the first attempt to extend Crandall-Lions framework to path-dependent case, by focusing on the uniqueness part.
 Tang and Zhang \cite{tang1} proposed a different notion of viscosity solutions for path-dependent Bellman equations.
 They verified that the value functional of the corresponding optimal control problem is a viscosity solution, but did not investigate the comparison principle.